TottoMoe/TextEditorPWA/README.md

 ## Description

-This application was to build a Social Network API built using Mongoose and is ready to be connect to the front end.
-User just need to use Insomnia in order to run the application.
+This application was to build a Text Editor with the Progressive Web Applications(PWA).
+We used a package called idb, which is a lightweight wrapper around the IndexedDB API.
+It features a number of data persistence techniques that serve as redundancy in case is not supported by the brower, and the application can function offline.
+It is useful for storing and retrieving data, and is used by companies like Google and Mozilla.

 ---